airbytehq/airbyte/docs/integrations/destinations/langchain.md

 #### Pinecone vector store

 For production use, use the pinecone vector store.
 Use the Pinecone web UI or API to create a project and an index before running the destination.
+All streams will be indexed into the same index, the `_airbyte_stream` metadata field is used to distinguish between streams.
+Overall, the size of the metadata fields is limited to 30KB per document.

 To initialize a langchain QA chain based on the indexed data, use the following code (set the open API key and pinecone key and environment as `OPENAI_API_KEY`, `PINECONE_KEY` and `PINECONE_ENV` env variables):